kamil9489/Ender-6-SKRE3V3-Klipper/README.md

-For klipper install you can follow this guide: https://3dprintbeginner.com/how-to-install-klipper-on-creality-ender-6/
+<b>For klipper install you can follow this guide: https://3dprintbeginner.com/how-to-install-klipper-on-creality-ender-6/ </b>

 I recommend MainsailOS.
 Use desuuuu repo if you want stock screen working, use kiauh if you want clean klipper with aftermarket screen working (or android tablet with kliperscreen)